surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 15.8.0-dev.2 =
+= 15.8.0-dev.3 =

-(2023/04/10) Added update of the Schema types cache on cache refresh.
-Added automatic display and timeout for notices.
+(2023/04/11) Added automatic display and timeout for notices (3 secs for error and warning, 2 secs for information, and 1.5 secs update messages).

 = 15.7.0 =